Quiz

 Exotic ICU: Nursing Care for Reptiles

 Due to their unique anatomy, physiology, and behavior, critically ill reptiles pose special challenges.
-Fortunately there are a host of tips and tricks that can increase clinical success in an intensive care setting.
+Fortunately there are a host of tips and tricks that can increase clinical success in an intensive care setting… This Exotic ICU article is part of a series exploring nursing care of special species.

 Article